HL7/fhir-us-ndh/input/pagecontent/ndapi-ig.md

 1. Equipped with the assigned account ID, the Local directory is enabled to access the National Directory.
 This access is secured through various login methods such as UDAP, SMART, or other authentication protocols set up by the National Directory's implementer.
 2. The Local Directory has the option to cancel the $ndhschExport operation at any time.
 This can be done by executing the $ndhschExport operation with the _cancel parameter set to true, along with providing the account and the scheduled ID for that account.
 3. Upon receiving the request, the National Directory evaluates it.
-4. The National Directory then communicates its response to the Local Directory, which could be a 200 OK status or an error status in the range of 4XX or 5XX.
+4. The National Directory then communicates its response to the Local Directory, which could be a 202 Accepted status or an error status in the range of 4XX or 5XX.
 5. If the operation is to proceed, the National Directory executes the $ndhschExport operation, resulting in the deletion of the previously scheduled operation.
 This deletion impacts only future and upcoming data retrievals.

 #### Conformance Requirements for the National Directory's Scheduled Bulk Data Export